mozilla/policy-templates/docs/index.md

 You can specify the any version as ```xx.``` and Firefox will be updated with all minor versions, but will not be updated beyond the major version.

-You can also specify the version as ```xx.xx``` and Firefox will be updated with all patch versions, but will not be updated beyond the minor version.
+You can also specify the version as ```xx.xx.``` and Firefox will be updated with all patch versions, but will not be updated beyond the minor version.

+Note: The value MUST end in a dot(.).

 You should specify a version that exists or is guaranteed to exist.
 If you specify a version that doesn't end up existing, Firefox will update beyond that version.